Wyamio/Wyam.Web/Input/modules/image.md

     Desaturate the image from 0 to 100.

-  - `SetContrast(short percentage)`

-    Set the contrast value of the image from the value of -100 to 100.

   - `SetSuffix(string suffix)`

     Set the suffix of the generated image, e.g. `SetSuffix('-medium')` will transform original filename `hello-world.jpg` to `hello-world-medium.jpg`.